Design Effective Employee Learning Journeys: Top 4 Steps

 What Are Employee Learning Journeys?

-10 Learning Journey Factors to Set the Stage
+10 Learning Journey Questions to Set the Stage

 We believe that employee learning experiences should be designed as thoughtfully as customer experiences.
 To design effective employee learning journeys, instructional designers first need to be clear on ten factors with their key stakeholders to accelerate and support change:

-2. How high performance will be measured for each business outcome
+3. How will high performance be measured for each business outcome?

-4. How high performance will be measured for each learning outcome
+5. How will high performance be measured for each learning objective?

-6. Assessment of current skill levels by employee persona
+7. What are the current skill levels by employee persona?

 A Note about Employee Personas